JuanIrache/tomgjson/readme.md

 - Read from CSV
   - If headers, use for labelling
   - If specified time (milliseconds?), use it
-  - If specified date, use it
+  - If specified date, use it (maybe epoch, same column as milliseconds?)
   - Otherwise, if specified frame rate, use it
 - General
   - Pad number strings